Health district releases COVID-19 breakdown by patient city, age and sex

-EAST WENATCHEE — The Chelan-Douglas Health District for the first time released a breakdown of local COVID-19 cases by city, age and sex on Thursday.
+EAST WENATCHEE — The Chelan-Douglas Health District for the first time released a breakdown of local COVID-19 cases by city, age and sex.

 The health district had previously withheld that information to protect individuals' privacy — and requested local healthcare providers to do the same.